Sharing a Pear Application

 pear run --dev

 , applications are automatically trusted, as they are assumed to be safe for testing purposes.
-Trust dialog can be suppressed using the--no-ask-trust
+Trust dialog can be suppressed using the--no-ask

 flag withpear run